 Finally, this thick and hard surface is resistant to impact, high volume of traffic and even chemicals in most instances.
 If you want to add a coating to a surface that will be used frequently, then epoxy is ideal.
-Not to mention, it is 100% solid and doesn’t produce VOC.
+It is not 100% solid and doesn’t produce VOC.

-Now, let’s move on to polyurethane coatings, but you must be wondering if epoxy is so great, why even consider polyurethane in the first place?
-This is because polyurethane is abrasion-resistant and highly durable while allowing you to get a matte or shiny finish.
+Let’s move on to polyurethane coatings, but you must wonder if epoxy is excellent.
+Why even consider polyurethane in the first place?
+This is because polyurethane is abrasion-resistant and highly durable, allowing you to get a matte or shiny finish.